 In some ways, I envisioned them as my second chance.
 I secretly hoped that they’d be like me, only smarter and more talented, so I could be their mentor and put my life experiences to good use.

 Forcing my dreams and ideas on them would never work, because their destiny is different than mine.
-And when I think about the qualities I admire most in them, it’s typically those qualities that I don’t possess or wish I had more of, because it’s through those qualities that they help me become a better and wiser person.
+And when I think about the qualities I admire most in them, it’s typically those qualities that I don’t possess or wish I had more of.

 Clearly, we parents are responsible for helping our children become the best version of themselves.
 We’re called to correct poor behavior, maximize their strengths and minimize their weaknesses, model moral excellence, and mold them into responsible citizens.

 God made no mistakes in creating my kids and your kids.
-He created every one of them with great attention and intention.
+He created each one of them with great attention and intention.

 None of us know yet exactly how God is planning to use our kids, or what He may be equipping them for in the future.
-A trait that seems like a terrible flaw right now can actually be a lifesaver in certain situations.
-A trial that seems like a burden can seem like as a blessing when all is said and done.
+A trait that seems like a frustrating flaw right now might be a lifesaver in certain situations.
+A trial that seems like a burden may turn out to be a blessing when all is said and done.

 A strong-willed girl who isn’t afraid of challenges and standing up for what she believes, for instance, may be exactly what her college peers need when an injustice arises, and they need a brave leader to take charge.